What Is Blackwork Cross Stitch?

 Blackwork cross stitch is a counted design style built around linework, symmetry, repeated fills and strong contrast.
 It borrows from traditional blackwork embroidery, but most modern stitchers use the phrase to describe cross stitch charts that include blackwork-style backstitch, geometric borders, motifs and decorative line patterns.

 If you like crisp outlines, sampler bands, monochrome designs, geometric fills or patterns that feel more drawn than painted, blackwork is worth exploring.
+This guide covers what blackwork actually is, how the modern version differs from the historical embroidery technique, and how to design your own counted blackwork charts online.

 What is blackwork embroidery?

 Traditional blackwork is a counted-thread technique, usually worked in black thread on pale fabric.
-It is built up with backstitch or double running stitch and uses repeated geometric fills to suggest texture and shading.
-Double running stitch, sometimes called Holbein stitch, was historically the preferred method for collars and cuffs because it produces reversible work that looks neat on both sides of the fabric.
-The style has loosened considerably since then.
+It is built up with backstitch or double running stitch, using repeated geometric fills to suggest texture and shading.

+Blackwork has loosened considerably since then.
 Stitchers now use it for portraits, animals, bookmarks, samplers, lettering, mandalas and abstract geometric pieces.
 The important idea to hold onto is that blackwork is about lines and repeated structure rather than blocks of filled colour.

 Is blackwork the same as cross stitch?